kredati/cin2999f21/syllabus.md

 The reading for this course has a different status than in other sorts of coursework.
 Please do the reading carefully, but not exactingly; I would not ask you to do it if I didn’t think it important.
 By the same token, some of the reading is there to be a resource to you as you develop your practice and in later stages of the program.
 I will do my best to guide you in the kind of reading I expect.

 ### Required texts
-We have three required books this term, which I have ordered into the U of T Bookstore:
+We have two required books this term, which I have ordered into the U of T Bookstore:
 * Wayne Booth, et al., _The Craft of Research_, 4th ed.
 (Please do buy the current version, as we will be working with it closely.)
 * Joan Bolker, _Writing Your Dissertation in Fifteen Minutes a Day_

 #### Recommended texts
 * Joli Jensen, *Write No Matter What*
 * Eric Hayot, *The Elements of Academic Style*
+* Gregory Colón Semenza, *Graduate Study for the 21st Century*

 ### Schedule
 #### Week 1, September 13: Introductions, and the need for process